Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The Domain Flipper

-I knew that flipping domains by the day or week is not my forte.
-There are many personalities making money with this strategy across a number of domain auction platforms.
+I knew flipping domains by the day or week was not my forte.
+Many personalities make money with this strategy across several domain auction platforms.

-I’d likely spend my time chasing fads (i.e., new gTLDs, chinese 4C and numeric rush, news cycle, brandables, elections, disasters, celebrity deaths and the list goes on…).
+I’d likely spend my time chasing fads (i.e., new gTLDs, Chinese 4C, numeric rush, news cycle, brandable, elections, disasters, celebrity deaths, and so on…).
 It’s just not for me.

 This doesn’t mean that I don’t condone flipping domain names.
 It simply means I don’t flip very often.